romainschotter/HYRunByRunMerging/README.md

 Two files are present in the repository:
 - `derived.py`, a Python script in charge of downloading all AnalysisResults.root (and AO2D.root in case of derived data) files from Hyperloop run by run,
 - `mergeFile.sh`, a bash script in charge of merging the files associated to a given run list.
+- `mergeByCommonRun.sh`, a bash script in charge of merging only the files in common in two datasets and according to a given run list.

 ## How to run it?